evandana/hooks-workshop/README.md

   - **CAN** add a `useEffect` in a reducer to do something based on `state.action`
 - Use **Product Terms as** `dispatch` action names
 - `useEffect` allows for `setStateval` change for a `useStateval`
+- For testing with Enzyme, try full render

 ### When not to use